-- A robust publication management system to automate discovery of UC-affiliated publications and simplify deposit into eScholarship, UC’s open access repository and publishing platform;
+- A robust publication management system to automate discovery of UC-affiliated publications, alert authors via email, and simplify deposit into eScholarship, UC’s open access repository and publishing platform

-- A tool to support the generation of embargo, waiver, and addendum forms, if necessary and at the author’s request.
+- A tool to support the generation of embargo, waiver, and addendum forms, if necessary, at the author’s request.

 October 2014: UCOLASC (University Committee on Library and Scholarly Communication) 6-month OA Policy implementation review.

-November 2015 – January 2016: Publication management system launched for Senate faculty at UC Berkeley, UC Davis, and UC Riverside.
+January 2015 – January 2016: Publication management system launched for Senate faculty at all 10 UC campuses.

-October – December 2019: Publication management system launched for non-senate faculty and staff at UC Irvine and UC Riverside
+October – December 2019: Publication management system pilot launch for non-senate faculty and staff at UC Irvine and UC Riverside.

 May 2022 – September 2023: Publication management system launched for non-senate faculty and staff at all 10 UC campuses.